alamkanak/Android-Week-View/README.md

 Android Week View
 =================

-**Android Week View** is an android library that displays a calendar (week view or day view) within the app.
+**Android Week View** is an android library to display calendars (week view or day view) within the app.
 It supports custom styling.

 ![](images/screen-shot.png)

-> Please note that this project is still in development.
-I will be happy if you collaborate in this project and help it become more polished.
+> Please note that this project is still under development.
+I will be happy if you collaborate in this project and help it become even more polished.

 Features
 ------------